Guus Hiddink: Real Madrid and Real Betis

 Hiddink became manager of Spanish La Liga side Real Madrid in the summer of 1998, replacing Jupp Heynckes, but poor league form and off-pitch remarks about the board and finances of the club prompted his termination in February 1999.

 Hiddink then took over the reins at Spanish club Real Betis in 2000 for the rest of the season.
-His time at Real Betis ended badly, with Hiddink being sacked by May 2000.
+His time there ended badly, with him being sacked by May 2000.

 In the summer of 2000, rumours were rife over his future, with Scottish club Celtic among the clubs named as a potential destination.
-The temptation to manage another World Cup-bound international team proved irresistible to him, however, as he agreed to coach the South Korea national team on 1 January 2001.
+The temptation to manage another World Cup–bound international team proved irresistible to him, however, and he agreed to coach the South Korea national team on 1 January 2001.